ionic-team/capacitor/site/docs-md/apis/push-notifications/index.md

 ## Enabling Push Notifications Capabilites

 On iOS you must enable Push Notifications Capabilities in your project to enable the Push Notifications plugin to work.
-To do so, go to the `Capabilities` section of the app project and switch the `Push Notifications` button from the `OFF` to the `ON` possition.
+To do so, go to the `Capabilities` section of the app project and switch the `Push Notifications` button from `OFF` to the `ON` position.

 This change adds the push capabilites to the app and creates an entitlements file in the project.